VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 1. Install the [Microsoft Visual C++ 2015-2022 Redistributable](https://aka.ms/vs/17/release/vc_redist.x64.exe) (25MB) and restart your system if prompted.
 2. Install the [.NET 8 SDK x64](https://dotnet.microsoft.com/en-us/download) (200MB).
 3. Install the IDE of your choice.
 I will be using [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/), but you can also use [Visual Studio Code](https://code.visualstudio.com/), Rider, or any other IDE that supports .NET development.

+## How to use the code snippets 📝

+You can copy and paste the code into your `Program.cs` file and run the application to see the results.

+You will be guided to replace some parts of the code with the new code snippets as you progress through the steps or replacing the entire `Program.cs` file.

+Also, the code snippets contain comments which part of the code is new or updated.

+## Code-Only on Windows 🪟

+The code-only approach is currently available only on Windows.
+The toolkit provides a set of NuGet packages that you can use to create a game without the need for the Game Studio.

+## Code-Only on Other Platforms 🐧

+This option is not yet available but is planned for the future ([Use CompilerApp cross-platform binary instead of exe](https://github.com/stride3d/stride/pull/2279)).
+While Stride is a cross-platform engine, you can build the game on Windows and then run it on other platforms.
+However, one of the build tools, `Stride.Core.Assets.CompilerApp.exe`, which is responsible for building the assets, is currently only available on Windows.

 ## The Story of the Brave Explorers 📘